marcogonzalez99/CallistosTrialShowcase/README.md

 - 🌙 **Moon** = Stamina
 - A **Total Eclipse** = Death

-Your HUD is not just visual — it is the world watching you.
+Your HUD is not just visual, it is the world watching you.

 ---